About UGA IPM

 The Handbook has recommendations for pest control on farms, around homes, urban areas, recreational areas, and other environments in which pests may occur.
 Cultural, biological, physical, and other types of control are recommended where appropriate.

-The 2021 Commercial and Homeowner editions are now available for download and purchase!
+The 2022 Commercial and Homeowner editions are now available for download and will be available for purchase soon!

 The UGA IPM Program